georgestephenson/aws-solution-architect-associate/notes/40-Disaster-Recovery.md

 Database Migration Service (DMS) is a very fast way to migrate between different database setups with minimal setup, e.g. between S3 buckets and Kinesis Data Streams, or between RDS Databases and Amazon Redshift data warehouse

+Create an "ongoing replication task" or "change data capture" (CDC) to capture ongoing changes while migrating a database to AWS.

 ### AWS Schema Conversion Tool (SCT)

 - Convert schema from one DB engine to another